colinta/SublimeSimpleMovements/README.md

 ##### `simple_movement_select_block`

 Changes a multi-line selection into multiple block selections.
 Each block will begin and end at the same column, as determined by the start and end points of the original region.

-- So you select a block of text, activate this plugin, and now you'll have each line selected.
-I often use this to select and entire file, then this command gives me a cursor on every line.
+Select a block of text, activate this plugin, and now you'll have each line selected.
+I often use this to select an entire file, then this command gives me a cursor on every line.
 Like if I'm editing a log file for instance.

 ##### `simple_movement_align_cursor`